 Consultation and Training

-IGR faculty and staff consult with colleagues around the country to further the development of intergroup relations programs and the spread of intergroup dialogue.
-In addition, faculty and staff offer diversity and intergroup relations training tailored to the needs of public and private institutions.
-For more information about training or consultation for your organization, please contact Charles Behling at email@example.com
+IGR faculty and staff consult with colleagues around the country to further the development of intergroup relations programs and to support the growth of opportunities for intergroup dialogue.
+For more information about training or consultation for your organization, please contact Charles Behling at email@example.com.

 Awards and Recognitions